atomix/atomix.github.io/copycat/docs/server.md

 CopycatServer server = builder.build();
 ```

 The [`Address`][Address] provided to the server builder factory method is the address that will be used by the server to communicate both with servers and with clients.
-Alternatively, separate addresses for client and server communication can be provided to allow for more concurrently when communicating with clients and servers.
+Alternatively, separate addresses for client and server communication can be provided to allow for more concurrency when communicating with clients and servers.

 ```java
 Address serverAddress = new Address("123.456.789.0", 8700);